 Preheat the oven to 350F, and set out 4 8 oz. ramekins.

-Mix together the flour, sugar, spices, and salt, then toss the sliced apples in them until they’re coated in the mixture.
-Divide them into the four ramekins.
+Mix together the flour, sugar, spices, and salt, then toss the sliced apples in them until they’re coated in the mixture, then pour the cream in and toss them again.
+Divide the mixture into the four ramekins.
 They will seem overfull, but the apples will cook down.

 Place them in the oven for 20-25 minutes, or until the apples are just beginning to be tender when you poke them with a fork.